FREE MENTAL HEALTH ASSESSMENT. start here

 Written by Our Editorial Team

-While it’s normal to experience a loss of interest in certain things from time to time, when your hobbies, activities and social life no longer feel interesting at all, it could be a sign of a mental health issue such as depression.
+It’s normal to experience disinterest in certain things from time to time, but when your hobbies, activities and social life no longer feel interesting or joyful, it could be a sign it’s time to take a closer look.

 Suffer from major depression (also referred to as clinical depression)